 Dr. Nicole L. LaMora, the owner of the Brunswick Veterinary Hospital, attended The Ohio State University and graduated with a B.S.
 Degree in Animal Science in 1996.
-After several years working as a Diet’s Specialist for the El Paso Texas Zoo, and also as a Customs Inspector and dog handler for the Department of Homeland Security Dr. LaMora was admitted to Texas A&M’s College of Veterinary Medicine where she earned her Doctorate in Veterinary Medicine.
+After several years working as a Diet’s Specialist for the El Paso Texas Zoo, and also as a Customs Inspector and dog handler for the Department of Homeland Security Dr. LaMora was admitted to Texas A&M’s College of Veterinary Medicine where she earned her Doctorate in Veterinary Medicine in 2010.

 As a veterinary practitioner, Dr. LaMora’s top priority is to provide quality care to her patients.
 She likes helping people and pets with their problems and enjoys the detective work that goes into the more difficult to solve cases.
 Equally important to her are the relationships she creates with both her patients and their owners, and she enjoys helping to strengthen the bond we have with our pets.

 Dr. LaMora is married to her husband of 23 years, Brandon and they are proud parents of a very active seven-year-old.
 They also currently share their house with 3 dogs, 4 cats, 5 horses, 1 donkey, 2 goats, a bearded dragon, salt and freshwater fish, and a coop full of chickens!
 She enjoys horseback riding, reading, and spending time with family, friends, and pets.